 German companies are among the most innovative in Europe.
-Industry based and financed investments account for almost two thirds of all R&D funding in Germany.
+Industry-based and -financed investments account for more than two thirds of all R&D funding in Germany.
 Companies are especially involved in applied research and work closely with the global network of Fraunhofer Institutes and the German Federation of Industrial Research Associations (AiF).
 Examples of successful technology transfer can be found in the areas of environmental research, resource-efficient production and new materials.

 Industry and research cooperate in many areas.
 For example, there are numerous joint programmes and research projects involving companies as well as research and research-funding organisations.

 Companies cooperate especially closely in the field of applied research.
 They also have strong contacts with the global network of Fraunhofer Institutes and the German Federation of Industrial Research Associations (AiF).
-The Helmholtz Association had 2,000 collaborative projects and 1,400 licence agreements with industry in 2012 – for example, in energy research or in nanotechnology and biotechnology.
+The Helmholtz Association had 2,000 collaborative projects and 1,400 licence agreements with industry in 2012 – for example, involving cancer research, the development of the electric motor or a proton therapy for eye disease.
 The Max Planck Society runs Max Planck Innovation GmbH, a separate technology transfer company.
-It has concluded approx. 2,000 utilisation agreements since 1979 and supported roughly 100 spin-off companies since 1990.
-The Leibniz Association has set up a transfer website that provides access to the various offerings of Leibniz Institutes.
+It currently oversees more than 1,440 inventions and has shareholdings in 16 companies.
+The Leibniz Association was involved in over 1,600 national and international collaborations with companies in 2013.
+The companies also gain access to the various services of the Leibniz Institutes via a transfer website.
 The German Research Foundation (DFG) supports knowledge transfer by research institutions and facilitates the foundation of research training groups in which universities and companies work closely together.

 Facts and Figures